ordina-jworks/ordina-jworks.github.io/_posts/2016-04-07-Ionic-Protractor.md

 What changed?
 We created a page variable and before each `it` we assigned a new SignInPage object to the page variable.
 This way, your page gets loaded again before running every spec.
 This means it always returns in the same state.
 Now you can create your specs as user stories.

+## 8. Conclusion

+Protractor is an awsome way to test your app's functionality.
+Using a descriptive syntax you can emulate almost every user action and run trough the whole app in no time, again and again.
+Using Protractor you won't have to spend a lot of time on testing your application manually, and you can focus on feature development without having to worry about accidentally breaking some functionality.
+Protractor will ensure that your user gets a working app without frustrations.